ossrs/srs-docs/src/pages/faq.md

   > 1. Then there are WebRTC permission issues, such as being able to push streams locally but not on the public network.
 This is a Chrome security setting issue.
 Please refer to [#2762](https://github.com/ossrs/srs/issues/2762)
   > 1. There are also less common issues, such as not being able to play non-HTTPS SRS streams with the official player.
 This is also a Chrome security policy issue.
 Please refer to [#2787](https://github.com/ossrs/srs/issues/2787)
   > 1. When mapping ports in docker, if you change the port, you need to modify the configuration file or specify it through eip.
 Please refer to [#2907](https://github.com/ossrs/srs/issues/2907)

+* `WebRTC RTMP`: Questions related to WebRTC and live streaming.
+  > 1. For WebRTC to RTMP conversion, using WebRTC for live streaming, HTML5 push streaming, or low-latency live streaming, refer to this [link](https://stackoverflow.com/a/70402692/17679565).
+  > 1. For RTMP to WebRTC conversion, low-latency live streaming solutions, HTTP-TS, and HEVC live streaming, refer to this [link](https://stackoverflow.com/a/75569582/17679565).
+  > 1. To learn how to use WebRTC to push streams to YouTube, while also recording and watching streams with WebRTC, refer to this [link](https://stackoverflow.com/a/76913341/17679565).

+* What are the roles and application scenarios of WebRTC's SFU (Selective Forwarding Unit), and how do different SFUs compare in functionality?
+For more information, refer to this [link](https://stackoverflow.com/a/75491178/17679565).

 <a name='websocket'></a>